Change of Status Eligibility

 Current Status Validity

 The status in which you entered the United States must still be valid in order to apply for a change of status.
 If your status has expired, you are no longer eligible for a change of status, as you do not have a valid legal status.
-If you are nearing the end of your valid status or are in the grace period of your current status, please note that change of status applications could take several months to process (when filed without premium processing) and therefore, you may need to file a bridge application.
+If you are nearing the end of your valid status or are in the grace period of your current status, please note that change of status applications could take several months to process especially those which are not eligible for premium processing.

 Before you undertake a change of status, it is critical that you speak with your OISS Adviser about the process as early as possible to determine the appropriate process and timeline.